Chapter Five: Hallet Dismissed/Thornton Appointed

 He also shared what he knew about Thornton: “The Doctr is sensible, and indefatigable I am told, in the execution of whatever he engages; To which may be added his taste for architecture; but being little known, doubts arise on that head.”
 He didn't mention Thornton's Capitol design.(17)

 A century later, Glenn Brown wrote that Hallet’s subverting the winning design "was probably one of the reasons why President Washington appointed Thornton one of the commissioners.
 The commissioners had full power over the Federal buildings, and as Thornton held this position until 1802, he was able to prevent further tampering with his design for that length of time....
 When Thornton was appointed commissioner, Washington requested him to see that everything was rectified so that the building would conform to the original plan."
-However, the letter the president wrote in 1794 did not imply that he wanted a man with a taste for architecture to undo the changes an architect made to a flawed design.(18)
+However, the letters the president wrote in 1794 did not imply that he wanted a man with a taste for architecture to undo the changes an architect made to a flawed design.(18)

 He mentioned four others that he had heard others suggest for the job, but three seemed unlikely to accept and the one who might owned land in and around the city.
 Commissioner Stuart came up with a candidate but didn't share it with the president in time.
 The president had to crush a rebellion in Western Pennsylvania; Stuart had given him fair warning; Thornton was in Philadelphia, could be quickly notified and, given what Fairfax had written to his godfather, would not reject the appointment.
 On September 12, the new Secretary of State Edmund Randolph called on Thornton and offered him the job.